Grievances and Complaints

 Administrative grievances relate to decisions and actions associated with administrative or academic services, including:

-- A decision by an administrative staff member that affects an individual or groups of students
+- A decision by an administrative staff member that affects an individual or groups of students, including special consideration decisions;

-- Incorrect advice (either written or verbal) from academic or professional staff that has led to an individual or group of students experiencing some form of disadvantage
+- Incorrect advice (either written or verbal) from academic or professional staff, or in University publications, that has led to an individual or group of students experiencing some form of disadvantage;

 The Grievance Procedure

-The grievance procedure has three stages: informal, formal and grievance appeals to the Academic Board.
-Each stage is required to be attempted prior to moving to the next.
+The grievance procedure has three stages: informal attempts at resolution, formal grievance lodged with Academic Registrar, and Appeals to the Academic Board.
+The process is “lock-step” in that you need to demonstrate you have exhausted each stage before proceeding to the next.
 Additionally, there are indicative timelines for each stage which means that if an attempt to resolve the problem is going nowhere or efforts to contact staff are not fruitful, then it is possible to escalate the grievance to the next stage.

-The first step in the informal stage is to approach the person directly involved in the decision or situation that you are unhappy with.
+The first step in to informal resolution is to approach the person directly involved in the decision or situation that you are unhappy with.

 To have the best chance at a good resolution, it is essential be clear on what the key issue is and what outcome you want before contacting the relevant person.
-It might be useful to make an appointment with us to find out what University statutes, regulations, faculty/school rules or policies apply to your situation as well as advice on how best to proceed.
+It might be useful to contact us first to find out what University statutes, regulations, or policies apply to your situation as well as advice on how best to proceed.
+You might wish to review some advice on effective communication with the University too, to maximise you prospects of success.

-Sometimes organising a meeting with the person can assist with resolving things quickly as they can be a forum for discussion and collaborative problem solving.
-We may also be available to attend these meetings with you in some cases.
+Sometimes organising a meeting with the person can assist with resolving things quickly, as they can be a forum for discussion and collaborative problem solving.
 If you meet with someone to discuss any issues, take any relevant documents with you.
 Remember to stay calm.
 Address the behaviour or issue directly rather than making things personal.
 At the end of your discussions, summarise what you have agreed upon and confirm what options are open to you.
 If there is no resolution, tell the person you are dissatisfied and will seek further information.

 If an agreement has been reached, it is a good idea to confirm the agreement in an email soon after the meeting.

 The formal stage of the grievance procedure involves putting your concerns in writing.
-We can advise you on both the structure of your letter and the content, as well as whom you should send your letter to.
-In your letter you should state what the problem is, what you have already done to resolve the problem, and what you want to happen.
+We can advise you on both the structure of your submission and the content, as well as how to lodge the formal grievance.
+In your submission you should state what the problem is, what you have already done to resolve the problem, and what you want to happen.
 Stick to the facts and attach copies of relevant documents.
 The University should respond within five working days to acknowledge receipt of your letter, and should inform you of their decision in no more than 15 working days.
+You can contact us for an appropriate template to get you started, or just start with this generic one.
+Send us your draft, and we can assist with the relevant policy references etc.

-If you are unhappy with the decision regarding your formal complaint, the final recourse within the University is an appeal to the Academic Board.
-The determination of the appeals committee is final and therefore it is really useful to get assistance from us in drafting your submission.
-We are also available to attend appeal hearings with you.
+If you are unhappy with the decision regarding your formal grievance, the final recourse within the University is an Appeal to the Academic Board.
+The determination of the appeals committee is final, and consequently it is really important to get assistance from us in drafting your appeal submission.
+We are also available to attend appeal hearings with you as your representative, given sufficient notice.

 Once all of the University procedures for resolving grievances have been exhausted, complaints can be directed to the Victorian Ombudsman (see the University’s page on the Role of the Ombudsman in Reviewing Universities’ Decisions)